 By Rick Steves

 Thieves target vacationers — not because they're mean, but because they're smart.
-Americans have all the good stuff in their bags and wallets.
+We're the ones with all the good stuff in our bags and wallets.
 Loaded down with valuables, jetlagged, and bumbling around in a strange new environment, we stick out like jeweled thumbs.
 If I were a European street thief, I'd specialize in Americans — my card would say "Yanks R Us."

 If you exercise adequate discretion, stay aware of your belongings, and avoid putting yourself into risky situations (such as unlit, deserted areas at night), your travels should be about as dangerous as hometown grocery shopping.
 Don't travel fearfully — travel carefully.

 Here's some advice given to me by a thief who won the lotto.

 Be prepared.
 Before you go, take steps to minimize your potential loss.
 Make copies and/or take photos of key documents, and store them online.
 Consider getting theft insurance for expensive electronics.
 Leave your fancy bling at home.
 Luxurious luggage lures thieves.
 They'll choose the most impressive suitcase in the pile — never mine.

 If your phone disappears, you're not just out the cost of the device — but also the photos and personal data stored on it.
 It's smart to take extra precautions before your trip: Make sure you've got a "find my phone"-type app, back up your data, and enable password protection.
 While traveling, use the Wi-Fi at your hotel to back up your phone and its photos each night.
 If you don't know how to sync your stuff to the cloud, learn before your trip.

 Wear a money belt.
 A money belt is a small, zippered fabric pouch on an elastic strap that fastens around your waist, under your pants or skirt.
 I never travel without one — it's where I put anything I really, really don't want to lose.